meetecho/simple-whip-server/README.md

-	"room": <VideoRoom room ID to publish media to>, "pin": <VideoRoom room pin, if required to join (optional)>, "label": <Display name to use in the VideoRoom room (optional)>, "token": "<token to require via Bearer authorization when using WHIP (optional)>
+	"room": <VideoRoom room ID to publish media to>, "pin": <VideoRoom room pin, if required to join (optional)>, "label": <Display name to use in the VideoRoom room (optional)>, "token": "<token to require via Bearer authorization when using WHIP (optional)>, "iceServers": [ array of STUN/TURN servers to return via Link headers (optional) ] }
-}
 ```